jcbergmann/cka/README.md

 # CKA (This is my K8s training)

 This is a GIT repo for my files for my K8s training and prep for CKA certification.
+I want to learn about version control in my projects with git.

 ## Getting Started